vmware-tanzu/velero-plugin-for-vsphere/docs/guest.md

 ### Install Object Storage Plugin

-Volume backups are stored in an object store bucket, e.g., S3.
-Currently these are stored in the same bucket configured for the object storage plugin of Velero.
-Before installing the vSphere plugin, please install and configure the object storage plugin.
+Volume backups are stored in an object store bucket.
+They are stored in the same bucket configured for the object storage plugin of Velero.
+Before installing the vSphere plugin, a Velero object storage plugin is required.

-Here is an example, [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/master/README.md).
+Currently, only AWS plugin is supported and compatible with vSphere plugin.
+Please refer to [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/master/README.md) for more details about using **AWS S3** as the object store for backups.
+S3-compatible object stores, e.g, **MinIO**, are also supported via AWS plugin.
+Please refer to [install with MinIO](https://velero.io/docs/v1.5/contributions/minio/).

 ### Install Velero Plugin for vSphere